clockwisemedia/resumes/README.md

 ### Summary

-When I was around 12 year old I once made my own version of an Atari Video Game called Space Taxi using BASIC computer language faking "physics" using sprites for collision detection.
+When I was a 12 year old I once made my own version of an Atari Video Game called Space Taxi using BASIC computer language faking "physics" using sprites for collision detection.
 It worked but sadly I lost it on a 5 1/4" disk long ago.

 I am a devout learner with 20+ years of Professional experience in the AV/IT industry, I have worked in a wide range of technologies understand the fundementals of programming and I have been immersing myself in the world of Cloud Computing and Devops for just over 4 years, both as a hobby and a profession.

-I am fully Certified AWS Solutions Architect Associate.
+I am a fully Certified AWS Solutions Architect Associate.

 Currently I own my own company which provides/provided the following services:
 * Perform Cloud/AV/I.T.
 Services on Contractual Basis through my federal corporation.